-The Xceed provides you with a maximum resistance of 210 pounds maximum resistance through the unique Bowflex power rod system.
+The Xceed provides a maximum resistance of 210 pounds through the unique Bowflex power rod system.
 The system is upgradeable to 310 and 410 pounds.
-However, the resistance provided by the power rod system is not quite the same as using free weights.
+However, the resistance provided by the power rod system is not quite the same as that using free weights.

-The sixty-five exercises you can do on this machine include all of the standard moves you’d expect to see in a commercial gym, including squats, bench press (vertical), and deadlift.
-The cable system provides you with a high and low cable attachment so that you can work your muscles from a range of different angles.
+The sixty-five exercises you can do on this machine include all the standard moves you’d expect to see in a commercial gym, including squats, bench presses (vertical), and deadlifts.
+In addition, the cable system provides you with a high and low cable attachment to work your muscles from various angles.

-The Bowflex Xceed provides you with a full complement of workout options in a compact space and utilizing a proven, safe, and reliable resistance system.
-It is a very stylish, well-constructed machine that is robust yet flexible.
+The Bowflex Xceed provides a full complement of workout options in a compact space and utilizes a proven, safe, and reliable resistance system.
+In addition, it is a very stylish, well-constructed machine that is robust yet flexible.
 Of all the Bowflex home gyms, this is my #1 recommendation.

 Product: Bowflex Xceed Home Gym